Bathtor/mellon/README.md

 ## Deployment

-This code is currently deployed at [mellon.lkroll.com](https://mellon.lkroll.com).
+~~This code is currently deployed at [mellon.lkroll.com](https://mellon.lkroll.com).~~ No longer deployed.
+If you still need it feel free to self-host or run locally.

 The most recent release is [2.0.0](https://github.com/Bathtor/mellon/releases/tag/v2.0.0).